 STYLE & AMBIENCE

-The rooms at The Dylan are all individually designed with 5 different themes in mind, such as ‘Loxura’ and ‘Serendipity’.
+Rooms at The Dylan Amsterdam are all individually designed with 5 different themes in mind, such as ‘Loxura’ and ‘Serendipity’.
 This is one of the things that I love most about this hotel.
 I love the idea that you could keep returning and stay in completely different rooms each time.
 The accommodation is spread through two adjacent buildings and all vary in size and shape, with some being duplex rooms and other loft suites.
 We were completely wowed by ours.
 We stayed in a suite which had views out onto the front courtyard and the canal beyond.
 We couldn’t have asked for more.
-We had gorgeous floor to ceiling windows and plenty of space.
+We had gorgeous floor to ceiling windows and plenty of space, which I’ve found is quite unusual for Amsterdam.
+The last time we came we stayed at Sir Albert, which was beautiful but quite snug.
 We even had our friends over for a few drinks before we headed out to dinner.
 It felt like we were entertaining in our own home!
 (If only my actual home looked like the Dylan).

 FOOD & DRINK